-Your next steps as an applicant to UC San Diego - Fall 2014
+Helpful information for applicants to UC San Diego - Fall 2015

 You’ll receive an email reminder from UC to apply for financial aid and tips for completing either the FAFSA (Free Application for Federal Student Aid) or the California Dream Act application (if you are AB540 eligible and not eligible to file a FAFSA).
 File only one of these applications.